splunk/public-o11y-docs/metrics-and-metadata/relatedcontent.rst

 Related logs in APM
 -----------------------------------------------------------------
-To conserve resources, the Related Content bar in Splunk APM does not show related logs by default.
-An administrator must activate it.
-To activate Related Content for logs in APM, go to :strong:`Settings` then select :strong:`General Settings`.
-Switch the toggle :strong:`Activate Related Content for logs` to active.
+For Unified Identity and Log Observer Connect customers, Splunk APM does not show related logs in the Related Content bar by default in order to save resources.
+To activate Related Content for logs in APM, an administrator must go to :strong:`Settings` then select :strong:`General Settings`.
+Switch the toggle, :strong:`Activate Related Content for logs` to active.

-If you want to activate Related Content for logs in APM, go to :strong:`Settings`, select :strong:`General Settings`,and switch the toggle:strong:`Activate Related Content for logs` to inactive.
+If you want to save resources by deactivating Related Content for logs in APM, go to :strong:`Settings`, select :strong:`General Settings`,and switch the toggle:strong:`Activate Related Content for logs` to inactive.

 Where can I see Related Content?